ibilalkayy/60-Days-Of-DevOps/Days/day23.md

     <img src="../Images/first.png" alt="60-Days-Of-DevOps" width="60%" height="60%">
 </p>

 - It is saying that docker should not be used with root privilege.
-To solve this problem, type `CTRL+D` to go out from root.
+To solve this problem, press `CTRL+D` to go out from root.

 - After that, again type `minikube start --vm-driver=docker` and it will give you another following error.